Institute of Criminal Justice Studies

 - Qualifications: PhD Forensic Entomology, BSc Forensic Biology and Biochemistry

-- Role Title: Course Leader – BSc (Hons) Criminology and Forensic Studies
+- Role Title: Senior Lecturer, and Course Leader – BSc (Hons) Criminology and Forensic Studies

 - Address: Ravelin House, Ravelin Park, Portsmouth, PO1 2QQ